fabiofranchino/blog/_posts/2017-09-08-css-height-parent-flex-safari-issue.md

 As it happened in the old days, testing against the less compliant browser is key to avoid big headaches during CSS development.
 You've been warned.

 **Update:** actually, using *100vh* instead *100%* as height value makes it to work as expected.
 Good to know, however, this doesn't change my feeling on Safari.

+**Update 2:** apparently, the upcoming Safari 11 fixed the mentioned issue.